-Around 50,000 Koryo Saram have repatriated to South Korea33, but to hostile conditions that don't accept them as fully Korean.
-Just as they themselves blended in Russian culture and changed, Koreans have undergone rapid and dynamic shifts "in their mentality, ethnic identity, language, customs, cuisine, and even appearance."34

-In 1989, the Soviet Communist Party's Committee created a "friendship village" following the fall of the Berlin Wall.35 The friendship village was envisioned by the committee as an experiment to see how South Korea might act or behave should Koryo Saram be reunited with their compatriots in the Peninsula.36 Unfortunately, the experiment was seen as a failure, as South Korean entrepreneurs highly detested working with Koryo Saram, who they believed to be lazy compared to the Koreans back home.
+, but to hostile conditions that don't accept them as fully Korean.
+Just as they themselves blended in Russian culture and changed, Koreans have undergone rapid and dynamic shifts "in their mentality, ethnic identity, language, customs, cuisine, and even appearance." ??4 In 1989, the Soviet Communist Party's Committee created a "friendship village" following the fall of the Berlin Wall. ??5 The friendship village was envisioned by the committee as an experiment to see how South Korea might act or behave should Koryo Saram be reunited with their compatriots in the Peninsula. ??6 Unfortunately, the experiment was seen as a failure, as South Korean entrepreneurs highly detested working with Koryo Saram, who they believed to be lazy compared to the Koreans back home.
 Was this attributable to stereotypes of "impurity" or a harsh dose